dnarna909/PDCD1LG2-aging-single-cell-analysis/docs/materials_and_methods.md

 All analyses were performed in R using the Seurat, anndataR, dplyr, tidyr, stringr, broom, ggplot2, ggpubr, scales, and fs packages.
 Linear regression was used to assess associations between age and gene expression metrics.
 Wilcoxon rank-sum tests were used for donor-level comparisons between target gene-positive and target gene-negative groups.
 Multiple testing correction was performed using the Benjamini-Hochberg method.
 Adjusted P values less than 0.05 were considered statistically significant.
 Figures were generated using ggplot2 with publication-oriented formatting.
 Outputs included regression plots, donor-level boxplots, cell type-specific plots, and CSV summary tables containing model statistics and comparison results.

+Data and code availability
+The R scripts used in this study are publicly available at GitHub: https://github.com/dnarna909/PDCD1LG2-aging-single-cell-analysis.
+The main analysis script is located at scripts/PDCD1LG2_age_analysis.R.
+Public .h5ad datasets were obtained from CELLxGENE and are not redistributed in the GitHub repository because of file size considerations.